-Adrienne is the Director of Civic Engagement and Strategy for the Mayor's Office of Data Analytics, where she leads the NYC Open Data initiative's civic engagement strategy.
+Adrienne Schmoeker serves as New York City’s Deputy Chief Analytics Officer and the Director of Civic Engagement and Strategy for the Mayor's Office of Data Analytics (MODA).
 Prior to joining MODA, she worked at the Mayor's Office of Technology & Innovation led by NYC's first-ever Chief Technology Officer in 2015 as a founding team member.
-She has spent 8+ years leading strategic initiatives across sectors, starting her career in a leadership development program at a Fortune 500 company before moving into the NYC startup space, where she spent 3 years working at Catchafire, a technology-based social enterprise serving nonprofits and corporate social responsibility programs nationwide.
-Adrienne holds a degree in Public Policy and Economics from the University of Chicago
+She has spent a decade leading strategic initiatives across sectors, including at a Fortune 500 company and at Catchafire, a technology-based social enterprise serving nonprofits and corporate social responsibility programs nationwide.
+Adrienne holds a degree in Public Policy and Economics from the University of Chicago.

 Deena is a Data Scientist at the Mayor's Office of Data Analytics.
 Before joining MODA, she was an energy systems scientist at Argonne National Lab, where she worked on forecasting fossil fuel and greenhouse gas emissions related to transportation.
 She has worked as a consultant for nonprofits on transportation related analysis and modeling.
 Prior to that, she was a postdoctoral fellow in the University of Michigan Physics department, where her primary research was on traffic safety and vehicle fuel efficiency.
 Deena received her PhD in theoretical and computational physics from the University of California Santa Barbara.
 She is also an NYC certified citizen street tree pruner.